A Gut Feeling: Cancer

 Rest and Regenerate

 It is kind of sad, but honestly, it took a relatively minor surgery to make me realize just how much I’ve ignored the signals that my body needed to rest and regenerate.
 Maybe it was the final straw.
-Following the diagnosis, I cleared my schedule not only for the recovery but also for some time beforehand.
+Following the cancer diagnosis, I cleared my schedule not only for the recovery but also for some time beforehand.
 I needed to give myself space.
 Each person regenerates differently.
 Perhaps you flourish in social settings, or maybe you, like me, prefer solitude.
 Do whatever speaks to you.
 For me, this is more retreating and spending time outdoors and exercising.

 Incorporate Movement